Emmotes/ic_scripting_routes/docs/index.md

 			<span style="padding:0 40px 0 20px;text-wrap-style:pretty">
 				<p>The formations listed here are designed to be examples - nothing more.
 They aren't necessarily meant to be copied exactly - but are to be learned from and modified to fit your needs.</p>
 				<p>The 'M (Modron)' formation is a separate 4th formation that is selected in the Modron Automation settings.
 It becomes the formation that is loaded on z1.
 All specialisations get saved to the Modron formation - and you don't need to save any to the others.</p>
+				<p><em>Note: It is recommended to use as few Widdle adjacencies as possible.
+Just know that she might need more ilvls to maintain 1,000% total effect.</em></p>
 			</span>
 		</span>
 		<span class="routesRow">